piezosystemjena/nv200-python-lib/README.md

 ### 📦 Quick Install

-To install the nv200 Python library, simply use pip:
+The NV200 library is available via [PyPI](https://pypi.org/project/nv200/) - the Python Package Index.
+To install the library, simply use pip:

 ```shell
     pip3 install nv200
 ```

 ### 📚 Documentation